ibm-cloud-docs/logs-router/target-cloud-logs.md

 Run the following cURL request from the command line:

-The create requests creates the tenant in the region and the destination.{: note}
+The create request creates the tenant in the region and the destination.{: note}

 ```sh
 curl -X POST https://<MANAGEMENT-API-ENDPOINT>:443/v1/tenants \